Code of Conduct (COC)

 From Joomla!
 Documentation

 (Redirected from Code of conduct)

-This document outlines the Code of Conduct for all persons volunteering their service to the Joomla Project as a Core or Working Group Member or part of Open Source Matters.
+This document outlines the Code of Conduct for all persons volunteering their service to the Joomla Project and/or Open Source Matters.
 It covers your behaviour as a member of the Joomla community, in any forum, mailing list, Wiki, Web site, IRC channel, install-fest, public meeting or private correspondence.
-If you cannot agree to any of these principles, then volunteering in the Joomla!
-Project is not for you.
-Accepting the role offered assumes acceptance of these principles:
+If you cannot agree to any of these principles, then volunteering in the Joomla Project is not for you.
+Contributing to our community assumes acceptance of these principles: